 Let us consider a point and try to draw circle passing through that point.

 It can be seen that through a single point P infinite circles passing through it can be drawn.

 Now, let us take two points P and Q and see what happens?

-Again we see that infinite number of circles passing through points P and Q can be drawn.
-Let us now take 3 point.
-For a circle passing through 3 point two cases can arise.
+Again we see that an infinite number of circles passing through points P and Q can be drawn.
+Let us now take 3 points.
+For a circle passing through 3 points, two cases can arise.

 - Three points can be collinear

 - A circle passing through 3 points: Points are collinear